 As a busy homeschool mom, I know all too well how some “lesser-known” holidays come around and I haven’t had time to prepare anything special to teach my children about it.
-Well, starting now, we are aiming to make things easier for you by doing all the legwork!
+Well, Enrichment Studies is aiming to make things easier for you by doing all the legwork!
 Our hope is that this Columbus Day resource collection will make it super simple for you to just jump in and enjoy sharing the information with your kids.
 We have bunches of printables, videos, and interesting things to learn.
 Whether you have little tykes or teens, there is something for everyone here.

 mother of six, and home educator since 1997

 Christopher Columbus is the man credited with finding the American continent for the country of Spain on October 12, 1492.
 Columbus Day is the day the USA and many other North and South American countries commemorate his discovery!
 Most US states observe the holiday on the second Monday of October.
 Columbus Day is also known as Dia de la Raza in many Latin America countries, Discovery Day in the Bahamas, Dia de la Hispanidad and Fiesta Nacional in Spain, Day of Respect for Cultural Diversity in Argentina, Day of the Americans in Belize and Uruguay.
 These holidays have been celebrated unofficially since the late 18th century, and officially since the early 1900s.

 During Columbus’ lifetime, the countries of Europe traded mostly with Asia along a land route called the Silk Road.
 This route was long and dangerous, and many explorers wanted to find a shortcut by water, to trade more easily with the Asian countries.